wazuh/wazuh/test/helper_tests/engine_helper_test/README.md

   -b BINARY, --binary BINARY
                         Path to the binary file
-  --mmdb MMDB           Directory path where the as and geo databases are located --conf CONF           Directory path where the engine configuration file is
+  --mmdb MMDB           Directory path where the as and geo databases are located --conf CONF           File path where the engine configuration file is
 ```

 ## engine-helper-test-validator